- What we do

 - My RCP

 The latest version of the healthcare record standards have been endorsed as fit for purpose for the whole medical profession by the Academy of Medical Royal Colleges (AoMRC).
-Standards for admission, handover, discharge, outpatient and referral records and communications are available for free and ready to use now to develop and implement electronic health and social care records.
+Standards for admission, handover, discharge, outpatient referral and ambulance patient records and communications are available for free and ready to use now to develop and implement in electronic health and social care records.

 These standards were produced in the Clinical Documentation and Generic Record Standard (CDGRS) programme, commissioned by the Health and Social Care Information Centre (HSCIC), and can be found in the following report: